 Copper fungicides work to get rid of blight and issues like powdery mildew.

-Prune off the infected parts of the plant and make sure to clean your pruning shears between uses to avoid spreading disease.
+Prune off the infected parts of the plant and make sure to clean your pruning shears between uses to avoid spreading diseases.
 This is a good idea even when regular pruning or gathering a harvest.

 Tomato Spotted Wilt Virus

 While it’s called the tomato wilt virus, this impacts mint plants as well.
-This virus is spread by thrips, a common pest of the mint plan.
+This virus is spread by thrips, a common pest of the mint plant.
 Thrips will spread this disease from other plants like tomatoes, grapes, strawberries, and even soybeans.